broadinstitute/dsp-appsec-infrastructure-apps/docs/src/docs/defectdojo_codedx.md

 ### CodeDx

-CodeDX is a vulnerability management tool used by AppSec team.
+CodeDX is a vulnerability management tool used by the AppSec team.
 Currently in this infrastructure it is used to send ZAP scan results.

 CodeDx is Optional, since ZAP scan results can be uploaded to DefectDojo too.